- Cheap Travel

 Each season brings its own sparkle:

 Autumn brings a spook-tacular Halloween theme and milder weather.
 We absolutely love the Halloween decorations and the chance to meet rare villains -and don’t worry, it’s not too scary for little ones!
-The Halloween season runs from 1st October 2025 through November 2025.*
+The Halloween season runs from beginning of October 2026 through to the beginning of November 2026.*

 Winter?
 Magical.
 The park transforms into a snowy storybook with twinkling lights, festive parades, and cosy Christmas stalls.
 Just be sure to bundle up -it can get very cold!
-The Christmas season starts 8th November 2025 and runs until 6th January 2026.*
+The Christmas season starts beginning of November 2026 and runs until beginning of January 2027.*

 * These dates are generally the same each year, but always check the official Disneyland Paris app before your trip.